AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 How can I use python to improve digital marketing?
 What code can I write?
 In most cases also, it entails repetitive tasks such as gathering campaign statistics, generating reports, measuring conversion rates, email marketing, and analyzing customer behavior on a website. https://medium.com/visualmodo/improve-your-digital-marketing-with-python-85828a6a2bc3

-### turtle graphic : the code for my initial
-### python practice :code (with comment )

-### a collection of your own code
-### codes that you've been inspired by
-### things that you think are interesting or just don't understand (with comment)
-1.use Python for SEO
-### practice project:
-1. lucky fortune cookies

-# Did you remember to take regular breaks away from your screen during this week?
+### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
-yes, twice.
+Yes, twice.
 I went out for a walk during the weekend.
-# What is Timeboxing?
+### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

 In gist, timeboxing is a time management technique where you allocate a fixed time period to a planned activity.
 You work on the activity during the fixed time period and stop working on it once the time is up - then, you assess whether you've reached your planned goals.
 In timeboxing time periods are called "timeboxes" and may involve larger time periods, covering periods ranging from 15 minutes to several months.
 A timebox always has specific deadlines and goals associated with it, and it may also involve deliverables, a budget, and milestones.